Yellow Chili's

 Szechuan sauce in a pan

-• Use this Szechuan or Schezwan sauce in your stir-fries, fried rice, or as a dipping sauce
+• Use this versatile Szechuan sauce in your stir-fries, mix it into your fried rice, or serve it as a tangy dipping sauce to add a burst of flavor to your meals.

 Schezwan sauce in a bowl